piquelab/QuASAR/README.md

 5. Alternate allele
 6. SNP ID
 7. SNP allele frequency
-8. Number of reference reads
+8. Number of reads mapping to the reference allele
-9. Number of alternate reads
+9. Number of read mapping to the alternate allele
-10. Number of reads not matching reference or alternate
+10. Number of reads not mapping to either allele

 ## 3. Running QuASAR
 ### Genotyping a single or multiple samples